Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Numerical Experiments

 The practical applicability of our ICA-method is illustrated by running the optimisation \eqref{thm:optimisation:eq1} over (approximate) demixing-transformations which are modelled by an artificial neural network.\\[-0.5em]

 More specifically: We subject two Ornstein-Uhlenbeck sources $S^{(1)}$ and $S^{(2)}$ with two resp.\ four independent components to a two- resp.\ four-dimensional nonlinear mixing transform (see \cite{githubSigNICA} for details).
-The resulting mixtures $X^{(1)}$ and $X^{(2)}$ are then passed to candidate demixing-nonlinearities $g^\nu_\theta\in\Theta_\nu$ ($\nu=1,2$) given as elements of the parametrized families
+The resulting mixtures $X^{(1)}$ and $X^{(2)}$ are then passed on to candidate demixing-nonlinearities $g^\nu_\theta\in\Theta_\nu$ which are given as elements of the parametrized families

-of transformations that are spanned by the configurations of some artificial neural network (ANN) instantiated over weight-vectors $\theta$ that are chosen from a given parameter set $\tilde{\Theta}_\nu$ in $\R^{m_\nu}$, where the number of weights $m_\nu$ is part of the pre-defined architecture of the ANN.
+Here, the families of transformations $\Theta_\nu$ are spanned by the various configurations of some artificial neural network (ANN) instantiated over weight-vectors $\theta$ which are chosen from a given parameter set $\tilde{\Theta}_\nu$ in $\R^{m_\nu}$, where the number of weights $m_\nu$ is part of the pre-defined architecture of the ANN.
+Given these candidate-inverses, the optimisations \eqref{thm:optimisation:eq1} are run by